-Learn how to know where, when, and who is capturing data with your survey.
+Learn where, when, and who is capturing data with your survey.

-Geopoint questions can be included in your survey.
 By default, the Survey123 field app tries to capture the location of your device.
-If your device provides a location, it will be used as the default location.
-Typically, a user can overwrite that location by selecting the correct location on the map.
-Sometimes you may not want the end user to be able to change the location and always use the location that the device provides.
-If this is the case, mark the question in your spreadsheet as read-only.
+If your device provides a location, it will be used as the default location if your survey has a geopoint question.
+Typically, a user can overwrite that location by providing a location on a geopoint question.
+Sometimes you may want the end user to not be able to change their location and to always use the location that the device provides.
+If this is the case, add a read-only geopoint question to your survey.
 The map control will still appear, but the user will not be able to move the location.
 Alternatively, you may want to hide the map control.
-To do this, create a survey with no geopoint questions.
+To do this, create a survey with no map question.
 The Survey123 field app will still capture the location for you if it's provided by the device.

 When is data captured?

-When editor tracking of a feature service is enabled, ArcGIS will keep track of when the data is received.
-Although the field is hidden in the Survey123 website, you will be able to see that field if you load the survey data (the feature service) into ArcGIS Pro or Map Viewer in your browser.
-Be aware though, the Creator_Date field will not tell you when the data was captured.
-This field tells you when the data was saved into the ArcGIS feature service.
+When editor tracking of a feature layer is enabled, ArcGIS will keep track of when the data is received.
+Although the field is hidden in the Survey123 website, you will be able to see that field if you load the survey data (the feature layer) into ArcGIS Pro or Map Viewer in your browser.
+Be aware that the CreationDate field will not tell you when the data was captured.
+This field tells you when the data was saved into the ArcGIS feature layer.

 Who is capturing data?

-When editor tracking of a feature service is enabled, you'll always know who is submitting forms.
+When editor tracking of a feature layer is enabled, you'll always know who is submitting forms.

-Editor tracking automatically stores the username used to log in to the Survey123 field app as a new attribute in survey entries.
-To view this information, view the Results Window in the Survey123 website and scroll to the far right of the table.
+Editor tracking automatically stores the username used to sign in to the Survey123 field app as a new attribute in survey entries.
+You can view this information on the Data tab in the Survey123 website.
+In the table of results, click the Plus button and select the editor tracking fields to display.
 The Creator field shows you who submitted a particular record.

-If you want to capture the email of the person who submitted the data, you can also add a question of type email to your form as described in XLS Form essentials.
+If you want to capture the email address of the person who submitted the data, you can also add a question of type email to your form as described in XLSForm essentials.